michaelahlers/scala-guide/documents/tutorial/monads/readme.md

 ## Rationale

 **If you had to choose the most essential topic to understand for effective software engineering with Scala, it would be monads.** Whether you're a novice tinkering with Scala or a seasoned expert building world-class production systems, you use constructs that express this concept daily.
-Unsurprisingly, commentary about monads is abundant and diverse.[^1] Despite that, I've found a solid understanding of monads remains elusive for many developers.
+Unsurprisingly, commentary about monads is abundant and diverse.[^monad-tutorials] Despite that, I've found a solid understanding of monads remains elusive for many developers.
 While monad tutorials are a dime a dozen, my experience as a mentor inspires this one.

-[^1]: I've seen two common themes with monad tutorials: some attempt to explain the concept in terms of Haskell, others with a heaping pile of theory, and a mixture of the two.
+[^monad-tutorials]: I've seen two common themes with monad tutorials: some attempt to explain the concept in terms of Haskell, others with a heaping pile of theory, and a mixture of the two.
 We'll do neither here.

 ## What problem am I solving?